-By yeas and nays.
+1. By yeas and nays.
 This is the ordinary method of voting.
-The president judges by the volume of voices whether the affirmative or the negative opinion has prevailed.
-Those who are silent are held to acquiesce in the result of the vote.
+The president judges by the volume

 - 2. By rising or raising the right hand.
 Whenever the chair is unable to determine from the yeas and nays which opinion has prevailed, or if the president's judgment is questioned by any member of synod, the president shall call for rising or raising of hands. - 3.
 By roll-call.
 Names and votes to be recorded in the minutes.
-This method is to be employed only when so decided by a majority vote. - By ballot.
+This method is to be employed only when so decided by a majority vote. - 4.
+By ballot.
 Synod must vote by ballot whenever persons are concerned.
-In other cases, synod may vote by ballot if the majority so decides.
+In other cases, synod may vote by ballot if the majority so decides. - I. Revision

-I. Revision